dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Consider how to move the generic RPC code in `extension-entrypoint.js` and the generic RPC code in `web-load-source.js` into the `src/rpc/` directory.
-Ideally, all generic RPC code should live separately from the other code.
-It should be such that the RPC framework is good enough to use by even another project!
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * Defect.
 If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
-* DONE Get rid of the symlinks.
-It doesn't work on Windows.
-I think I need a build script, like the Firefox build script.
-It be should be pretty easy to make a Windows bat script or maybe Powershell.
 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * Clean up the References.
 Organize MDN links together.
-* DONE Embed the "browserDescriptor" into the RPC Framework so that it may use it to instantiate the correct concrete sub-classes of RpcServer and RpcClient.
-Because there are multiple contexts (background, popup, content script, and web page), I think its useful to save the browserDescriptor in storage.
-    * DONE Create an `rpc-background-init.js` file.
-This should have a function to take the browserDescriptor as a parameter and save it to storage with some name like "rpc-browser-descriptor".
-The "rpc-" prefix should be used as a convention to make it clear that this property is owned and operated by the RPC framework and not by the app code.
-There should be another function to instantiate the `BackgroundToContentScriptRpcClient`.
-This would be a "factory" function.
-I assume there will be a Chromium-specific and Firefox-specific versions of this client in the near future.
-      * DONE Create an `rpc-storage.js` file that has functions to get and save the browserDescriptor
-* DONE Send a response from the web page RPC server to the popup client.
-With this feature, it enables the popup to give feedback in the UI, like "Scraping..." and "120 votes scraped so far...".
-There won't be as much a need to open the dev tools anymore to verify if it the tool is working or not.
-    * DONE Implement for Chrome.
-    * DONE Implement for Firefox
-* DONE There is no need to fetch the votes page limit from the web page.
-It can be passed as an argument of the remote procedure call from the background.

 ## Finished Wish List items